Blog header graphic: What is Content Operations? article.

 Implementing a content operations strategy

-Content operations starts with an outline of the processes, teams, technologies, and ground rules for producing content.
+Content operations start with an outline of the processes, teams, technologies, and ground rules for producing content.
 Who’s responsible for what parts of production?
 Is this step marketing or merchandising’s responsibility?
 Answering these questions is a good place to start.

 Who needs content operations?

-Essentially, any company that produces content to sell products or desires to build a brand needs content operations.
+Essentially, any company that produces content to sell products or wants to build a brand needs content operations.
 Content ops can bring a return on investment (ROI) whether it’s an e-commerce company that produces product content for 30,000 variants a year or a well-funded fintech startup with a focused bundle of solutions and minimal content needs.

 Agencies